Istanbul – Tashkent – Samarkand – Shakhrisabz – Bukhara – Khiva – Tashkent – Istanbul

 Join the medieval oriental fairytale, walk through Samarkand and Bukhara, inhale the spirit and fresh mountain air of Uzbekistan!
-It all will be yours - you need to book tour from us.
-We will organize everything else - guides, transfers and even suggest your air tickets.
-You will be met in the airport and carefully transferred to the hotel.
+It all will be yours - you need to book a tour from us.
+We will organize everything else - guides, transfers, and even suggest your air tickets.
+You will be met at the airport and carefully transferred to the hotel.

-Samarkand is a pearl of Central Asia and noone could disagree.
-It keeps the secrets of Tamerlane and his dynasty, shines in the afternoon sun rays with azure & blue mosacis and help every curious traveler to find out more about it.
+Samarkand is a pearl of Central Asia and no one could disagree.
+It keeps the secrets of Tamerlane and his dynasty, the city shines in the afternoon sun rays with azure & blue mosaic and helps every curious traveler to find out more about it.

-However, Bukhara is different.
-It's a warm sunny city, surrounded by desert.
-Bukhara is charming, silent and elder.
+Bukhara is quite different.
+It's a warm sunny and charming city surrounded by Kyzylkum desert.
 It has many ancient monuments & minarets, which will be interesting to visit.